bultas/js-transducer-prototype/README.md

 # Transducer

-Transform and convert JS iterable data-structures
+Transducer to transduce JS iterable data-structures

-If you want to learn more about definition of Transducer you can find more in [Clojure documentation](https://clojure.org/reference/transducers)
+If you want to learn more about Transducer you should start in [Clojure documentation](https://clojure.org/reference/transducers)

 ## Data (input)

-We have some data in different data-structures and we want to somehow transform it
+Imagine that we have some data in different data-structures and we want to somehow transform it

     const arr = [ 1, 2, 3 ];
     const map = new Map([ ['id1', 1], ['id2', 2], ['id3', 3] ]);